OpenNeuroDatasets-JSONLD/ds006260/README.txt

 # README

-- Authors
+### Authors
 César E. Corona-González, Claudia Rebeca De Stefano-Ramos, Juan Pablo Rosado-Aíza, Fabiola R Gómez-Velázquez, David I. Ibarra-Zarate, Luz María Alonso-Valerdi

-- Contact person
+###  Contact person
 César E. Corona-González
 https://orcid.org/0000-0002-7680-2953
 a00833959@tec.mx

-## Overview
+###  Overview
 - Project name
 Psychophysiological data from children with learning difficulties who strengthen reading and math skills by assistive technology

 - Year that the project ran
 2023

-- Brief overview of the tasks in the experiment
+###  Brief overview of the tasks in the experiment

-The current dataset consists of psychological and electrophysiological evaluations aimed at assessing improvements in reading and math abilities resulting from the use of an online learning tool called Smartick.
-This platform was used by children with reading or math difficulties to help enhance their skills.
+The current dataset consists of psychological and electrophysiological evaluations aimed at assessing improvements in reading and math abilities resulting from using an online learning tool called Smartick.
+Children with reading or math difficulties used this platform to help enhance their skills.

 The psychometric evaluations from children with reading difficulties encompassed: spelling tests, where 1) orthographic and 2) phonological errors were considered, 3) reading speed, expressed in words read per minute, and 4) reading comprehension, where multiple-choice questions were given to the children.
 The last 2 parameters were determined according to the standards from the Ministry of Public Education (Secretaría de Educación Pública (S.E.P.) in Spanish) in Mexico.
-On the other hand, group 2 assessments embraced: 1) a mathematics general knowledge test, 2) hits percentage, and (3) reaction time from an arithmetical task.
+On the other hand, group 2 assessments embraced: 1) a mathematics general knowledge test, 2) hits percentage, and 3) reaction time from an arithmetical task.
 Additionally, selective attention and intelligence quotient (IQ) were also evaluated.

 Then, individuals underwent an EEG experimental paradigm where two conditions were recorded: 1) a 3-minute eyes-open resting state and 2) performing either reading or mathematical activities.
 EEG recordings from the reading experiment consisted of reading a text aloud and then answering questions about the text.
 Alternatively, EEG recordings from the math experiment involved the solution of two blocks with 20 arithmetic operations (addition and subtraction).
 Subsequently, each child was randomly subcategorized as 1) the experimental group, who were asked to engage with Smartick for three months, and 2) the control group, who were not involved with the intervention.
 Once the 3-month period was over, every child was reassessed as described before.

-- Description of the contents of the dataset
+###  Description of the contents of the dataset

 The dataset contains a total of 76 subjects (sub-), where two study groups were assessed: 1) reading difficulties (R) and 2) math difficulties (M).
 Then, each individual was subcategorized as experimental subgroup (e), where children were compromised to engage with Smartick, or control subgroup, where they did not get involved with any intervention.